matbesancon/hugo-site/content/post/2018-09-27-year-in-phd.markdown

 bar conversation/family dinner.
 Maybe this can also help other PhD students seeing we are not in the same boat, but they all still look alike.

+**TL;DR**: a PhD is not studies in the sense you think, and it's not a job either, these mental models will not help much.

 ## So, when are you going to finish?

 I don't know, when are you going to finish your job?
 It doesn't look